planetclegg/jint/README.md

 - figure out why the date calculations are overflowing, I think I've traced that to YearFromTime(), which works in an odd way
 - Fix any remaining bugs (Particularly, conversions to and from string are kludged right now and probably dubious for some edge cases)
 - eliminate all the NaN special handling and migrate from the Money wrapper directly to decimal
 - Fix Unit tests (oh the humanity!), or removes ones that no longer apply.
-Almost all fail now due to a date function problem.
+About 218 still fail, many related to missing concept of infinity, others may be more easily fixable
 - Call it something other than Javascript
 - Kill it with fire, mercifully